onflow/flow-go/pkg/language/docs/language.md

 ## Account Storage

-All accounts in flow are the same and have a `storage` object which contains the stored values of the account.
+There is only one account type in Flow.
+All accounts have a `storage` object which contains the stored values of the account.

 `account.storage[]`

 Account storage is a key-value store where the **keys are types**.
 The access operator `[]` is used for both reading and writing stored values.
-Accounts will usually be storing a mixture of contracts, resources, and structs within their storage.
+Accounts will usually store a mixture of contracts, resources, and structs within their storage.

 The stored value must be a subtype of the type it is keyed by.
 This means that if you are storing a `Vault` type as the key, the value must be a value that has the type `Vault` or has any of the subtypes of `Vault`.